 A few common reasons for seeking changes in child visitation include:

 - Changes in the work schedule of the non-custodial parent

 - The relocation of either parent

 An experienced family law attorney can be a big help when it comes to putting together the details supporting your child visitation modification request.
 The court wants, above all else, a child visitation schedule that is a good fit for your child; the way you and your ex feel about one another may not factor into that at all.

-A good child visitation schedule helps your child feel loved, secure and cared for, so it’s important to work amicably with your ex, regardless of past problems, if or when child visitation modification is needed.
-Even if you currently have a great relationship with your ex, don’t be careless; any changes to visitation should still be approved by the court.
+A good child visitation schedule helps your child feel loved, secure. and cared for.
+Therefore it’s important to work amicably with your ex, regardless of past problems, if or when you need child visitation modification.
+Even if you currently have a great relationship with your ex, don’t be careless.
+The court should approve any changes to visitation.
 If they aren’t, you are risking future regrets.
 As a divorced parent, you already know that feelings can change.
 With court-ordered child visitation in place, a refusal to comply with the schedule won’t be an option if the non-custodial parent suddenly decides to be difficult.

 There are so many factors to consider when deciding on your child visitation schedule.
-As you weigh all of the different options, before thinking about convenience, ease or your own comfort, think of what will be the very best for your child emotionally, physically and mentally.
+As you weigh all of the different options, think of what will be the very best for your child emotionally, physically, and mentally.
+This is more important than thinking about convenience, ease, or your own comfort.
 Work as closely as you can with your ex, in as civil a fashion possible, to ensure fairness.
 Your ex may never be your favorite person in the world, but both you and your ex are hugely important to your child.
 And, as a good parent, that fact should be hugely important to you.